kodecocodes/i9t/location-and-mapping/location-and-mapping.markdown

 By the time you've finished this chapter, your app will show lots of useful information for each coffee shop, including a rating, pricing information and opening hours.
 Your app will also provide transit directions to a particular coffee shop, and even let you know what time you'll need to leave and when you're likely to arrive.

 > **Note**: This chapter will be easier to follow if you have some basic MapKit knowledge.
-If you need to brush up, take a look at our [Getting Started With MapKit tutorial](http://bit.ly/1PrurqE):  <http://bit.ly/1PrurqE>.
+If you need to brush up, take a look at our Getting Started With MapKit tutorial [bit.ly/1PrurqE](http://bit.ly/1PrurqE).

 ## Getting started